crispab/codekvast/DEVELOPMENT-GUIDE.md

 ### Build tool

 Codekvast uses **Gradle** as build tool.
 It uses the Gradle Wrapper, `gradlew`, which is checked in at the root of the workspace.
-There is the convenience script `tools/src/script/gradle` which simplifies invocation of gradlew.
+There is the convenience script `tools/src/script/gradlew` which simplifies invocation of gradlew.
 Install that script in your PATH
-(e.g., `/usr/local/bin`) and simply use `gradle` instead of `path/to/gradlew`
+(e.g., `/usr/local/bin`), `chmod +x /usr/local/bin/gradlew` and simply use `gradlew` instead of `path/to/gradlew`

 ## Continuous Integration